youngkidwarrior/eventBet/README.md

 # Event Bet

 Event Bet is a test repo I created to practice proper React and Node techniques for an Ethereum dApp.
 The idea is to provide users with a event scheduling system where they can vote on the time and date of the event.
-Users can also betmoney on the time and day of the event.
-Currently Event bet supports Metamask login and creating events.
+Users can also bet Ethereum on the time and date of the event.
+Currently Event Bet supports Metamask login and creating events.

 ## Installation